vamsibrp/vamsibrp.github.io/_posts/2021-01-10-best-practices-in-python.md

 ### MakeFile
 Stored as ./MakeFile in root repo.
 It provides user with utilities to build or install packages basing on the arguments.

-### Modules

-Python modules are one of the main abstraction layers available .
-Abstraction layers allow separating code into parts holding related data and functionality.
-So, there arises a need to import one module into the other.
-This is done with the import and from ... import statements.
-These modules may be in-built, third-party or from our own code.

-PS: module names should be free off `.,_,!,` to make it short and readable

-The best way to import a module is by importing the whole module instead of a particular fucntion or using *

-Example:

-Approach A:
-{% highlight ruby %}
-from modu import *
-[...]
-x = sqrt(4)
-{% endhighlight %}
-Approach B:
-% highlight ruby %}
-from modu import sqrt
-[...]
-x = sqrt(4)
-{% endhighlight %}
-Approach C:
-% highlight ruby %}
-import modu
-[...]
-x = modu.sqrt(4)
-{% endhighlight %}

-Among the three approaches, C > B > A because of the readability and re-usability of the code.